 New!
 Another location in the ceramics-rich East Bay, Epperson Gallery in Crockett recently opened a Small Works Gallery and my Rusty Conetop Beer Cans are included!
 Drop in.

 A great stop in downtown Davis, CA all year round, the Pence Art Gallery, going strong since 1976, is a great supporter of ceramic art, especially during the annual California Conference for the Advancement of Ceramic Art each April (organized by the nearby John Natsoulas Gallery.)
 In that vein, I am thrilled to have my work represented in their gift shop along with several other regional ceramic artists of note.
 Enjoy your visit!

 Derik Van Beers has provided a sweet spot in Oakland’s Art District for ceramics for quite awhile now.
 He offers world-class monthly solo shows in the front section of his studio space as well as in his Small Works Case in the hallway of a conglomerate of art galleries in the same building.
 My work is has been in the case for several years now.
 Take yourself out to a lively art scene and check it out!.
 There’s a map to the Saturday Art Walk with lovely nearby eateries and, er, drinkeries.

-Many Hands has carried my work for 4-5 years now.
-I always keep them well-stocked with my latest work, even when I’m doing other shows or Open Studios.
+Many Hands has carried my work for at least seven years now.
+I always keep them well-stocked with my latest inspirations.
 I am their most local, local artist as my studio is nearby.
-They are open seven days a week, 10-6, right near Gayle’s Bakery and some other nice shops in Capitola.
+They are open seven days a week, mostly 10-6, right near Gayle’s Bakery and some other nice shops in Capitola.
 Stop in!
 Lots to see.